Psc Partners Seeking A Cure

 How does Psc Partners Seeking A Cure spend its money?

 Psc Partners Seeking A Cure directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Psc Partners Seeking A Cure tax-deductible?